-The merging of the new Gutenberg Editor into the core was the biggest news in WordPress last year.
+The merging of the new Gutenberg Editor into the core was the biggest news in WordPress in 2018.

 Although some might still prefer the old TinyMCE Editor, there is no denying that the new editor provides a lot more features.
 In this post, we will see how you can take it even further with the help of block plugins.

 Before diving into the plugin list, let us discuss a few things if you are confused about the different ways of editing WordPress pages and posts.